Google Cloud Interconnect – Dedicated & Partner

 Cloud CDN Best Practices

-• Cloud CDN, by default, uses entire request URL to build the cache key
+• Cloud CDN, by default, uses the entire request URL to build the cache key.

-• Cache keys can be customized to include or omit any combination of protocol, host, and query string
+• Cache keys can be customized to include or omit any combination of protocol, host, query string, and HTTP headers.

-• Versioning content serves a different version of the same content, effectively removing it by showing users new content before the cache entry expires
+• Versioning content serves a different version of the same content, effectively replacing old content before the cache entry expires.

 GCP Certification Exam Practice Questions